-At our Perth clinic of Advanced Functional Medicine we specialise in digestive disorders and dealing with patients with food allergies and intolerances.
+At our Perth clinic of Advanced Functional Medicine we have extensive experience in digestive disorders and dealing with patients with food allergies and intolerances.
 We use a range of investigative measures to pinpoint what foods are currently causing irritation.

 Many foods can be reintroduced after a few months of abstinence combined with successful treatment of underlying gut dysbiosis and mucosa repair.
 By improving a patients overall gut health, intestinal permeability and digestion many foods that were previously highly irritable become tolerable again.